Pitbull (rapper): 2021–2024: Returning to touring and Trackhouse

+2025–present: Guinness World Records and a new focus on music

+On August 29, 2025, Pitbull released his thirteenth studio album Underdogs, collaborating with IAmChino.
+The album was a dedication to "hardworking people who never throw in the towel".
+Four singles would be spawned over 5 months, with the first being released on March 5, 2025 ("Tamo Bien"), and the final one releasing on August 28, 2025 ("Borracho y Loco").
+The album would fail to enter any major charts.

+2026 is proving to be a busy year for Pitbull, releasing 7 singles since the start of the year, whilst also performing at his "I'm Back" tour in collaboration with Lil Jon.
+During the tour, on July 10, 2026, Pitbull broke the Guinness World Records for the largest gathering of people wearing bald caps at a BST concert at Hyde Park, London, where over 22,141 people wore bald caps at the concert.
+On August 12, 2026, Pitbull would announce his fourteenth studio album Pitcoin.
+The album would already have 10 singles released, including most of his 2026 singles and singles dating back to 2024.
+While the title is a parody of bitcoin, the album is not officially associated with any cryptocurrency, although several unofficial memecoins did appear on the market following the album's announcement.

 Product endorsements

 In 2010, Pitbull took part in the "So Kodak" campaign for the Kodak brand with Drake, Rihanna, and Trey Songz.
 He also launched a partnership with the soft drink giant Dr Pepper as part of the campaign "Vida 23" for which he recorded a song that featured on his album Armando.
 Pitbull also announced he has become the spokesperson for Voli Vodka, in which he holds a majority equity stake, and Budweiser has chosen Pitbull to promote its Bud Light line of beer.
 The commercials currently highlight Pitbull dancing and gyrating on stage holding up a bottle of Bud Light.
 Pitbull has also purchased an equity stake in Miami Subs Pizza and Grill.

 In 2012, Pitbull was involved in an advertising campaign with Walmart, in which the Walmart store that received the most Facebook "likes" from June 18 to July 15, 2012, would have Pitbull visit and put on a show there.
 An orchestrated campaign entitled "#exilepitbull" started by Boston Phoenix reporter David Thorpe and SomethingAwful.com writer Jon Hendren urged people to vote for the Walmart in Kodiak, Alaska, one of the most remote cities in the country.
 In an email to the Associated Press, Walmart confirmed that Kodiak was the winning location.
 Pitbull visited Kodiak on July 30, where he received a key to the city from Mayor Patricia Branson and performed.
 David Thorpe, who had started the "#exilepitbull" campaign, was invited to attend and showed up.

 In November 2013, he started a fragrance with Jacavi Worldwide and Parlux Ltd.